BGI-flexlab/SOAPTyping/README.md

 ![openFile][3]

 #### Select sequence files
 Afterwards, imported sequence files are integrated based on sample name and gene, and displayed in the pane of Sample List.
-If a sample is selected, sequence information, electropherogram and candidate allele pairs of this sample will be displayed in the corresponding region of the main window
+If a sample is selected, sequence information, electropherogram and candidate allele pairs of this sample will be displayed in the corresponding region of the main window.

 #### Check the mismatched positions
 Two kinds of mismatch, compatible and non-compatible mismatches, are considered in SOAPTyping.
 For example, ‘R’ (heterozygotes of ‘A’ and ‘G’) and ‘A’ are a compatible mismatches and ‘A’ and ‘G’ are a non-compatible mismatch.
 Users need first to disambiguate the non-compatible sites in the forward and reverse sequence and then disambiguate the non-compatible sites in pattern sequence and consensus sequence.
 These mismatched sites are pointed out in the upper area of the pane of Base Navigator.
 Users can skip to those positions by clicking on the indication bar and edit bases if needed after examining the electropherogram.
 To edit a base, click on the site on the electropherogram and input the correct base.
 Once a base is edited, SOAPTyping will reanalyze this sample and update the allele match list and skip to next mismatched position automatically.
 If users would like to perform analysis after all mismatched bases are edited, choose ‘Edit Multi’ from the ‘Zoom’ list.